m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 sudo apt-get install postfix -y
 ```

-- While installation you will be asked to select a type for mail configuration.
+While installation you will be asked to select a type for mail configuration.
 Select `Internet Site`.
 This option allows Postfix to send emails to other MTAs and receive emails from other MTAs.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_1.png)

-- Next enter your domain name when prompted for the system mail name as your domain name without __"mail"__ ie just __"example.com"__ .
+Next enter your domain name when prompted for the system mail name as your domain name without __"mail"__ ie just `example.com`.

 This ensures that your mail address naming convention would be in the form of -

-> [-] name@example.com and not,
+> [-] `name@example.com` and not,

-> [x]  name@mail.example.com  .
+> [x] `name@mail.example.com`.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_2.png)

-Use a valid subdomain replacement if you would need to implement one , it will work.
+Use a valid subdomain replacement if you would need to implement one, it will work.

 Once installation is complete a `/etc/postfix/main.cf` config file would be automatically generated along with postfix starting up.

-- Check your current Postfix version using `postconf mail_version`.
+Check your current Postfix version using `postconf mail_version`.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_4.png)

-- Use 'Socket Statistics' - ss utility to check if postfix is running on port 25 succesfully.

-`sudo ss -lnpt | grep master`
+Use `Socket Statistics` - `ss` utility to check if postfix is running on port 25 succesfully: `sudo ss -lnpt | grep master`

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_3.png)

-If you'd like to view the various binaries shipped along with postfix check them out with `dpkg -L postfix | grep /usr/sbin/` .
+If you'd like to view the various binaries shipped along with postfix check them out with `dpkg -L postfix | grep /usr/sbin/`

-- Sendmail is a binary place at '/usr/sbin/sendmail' which is compatible with postfix.
+`Sendmail` is a binary place at `/usr/sbin/sendmail` which is compatible with postfix.
-Send out your first testmail to your test email account using :

-`echo "test email" | sendmail your-test-account@gmail.com`
+Send out your first testmail to your test email account using : `echo "test email" | sendmail your-test-account@gmail.com`

 Or you could install mailutils using `sudo apt-get install mailutils` .
-Just type "mail" and follow along the prompts entering the required fields and hitting "Ctrl+D" once done to send the mail.
+Just type `mail` and follow along the prompts entering the required fields and hitting `Ctrl+D` once done to send the mail.

 *Note:* The email might land through into your primary right away but could be potentially flagged by other stronger MTA's and their spam filters.
 We will be comparing the spam score at each stage to see the overall improvement in deliverability.

-_Incase your hosting provider has blocked outbound port 25, verify it using:
-`telnet gmail-SMTP-in.l.google.com 25`
+Incase your hosting provider has blocked outbound port 25, verify it using: `telnet gmail-SMTP-in.l.google.com 25`

-If you see a status showing "Connected" --> outbound 25 works succesfully.
-Use "quit" to quit the command._
+If you see a status showing `"Connected" --> outbound 25 works succesfully`.
+Use `quit` to quit the command.

 Head on over to your gmail inbox and open up the mail.
-Click on the drop down below the "Printer icon" to the right as shown in the screenshot --> next click on "show original". --> next click on the "Copy to clipboard" button to copy all contents.
+Click on the drop down below the `Printer icon` to the right as shown in the screenshot --> next click on `show original`. --> next click on the `Copy to clipboard` button to copy all contents.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_5.png)